rdv-27/Brazilian-Exports-2010-2020/README.md

 <h2>Process</h2>

 I had to approach this project from various angles.
 I initially attempted to load the CSV file directly into Power BI, where I additionally had to alter the file to create fact and dimension tables using Power Query.
 It NEVER finished loading, 3.3 GB was too much data and transformation for Power Query to handle.
-I then decided that I would need to load this data into a dimensional model in SQL Server to be able to then load it into Power BI (PBI plays nice with star schemas).
+I then decided that I would need to load this data into a dimensional model in SQL Server to be able to then load it into Power BI (PBI plays nice with star schemas). <a href="https://github.com/rdv-27/Brazilian-Exports-2010 2020/blob/main/2.%20BrazilianExports_Full%20DB%20Creation%20Mod%20Updated.sql">Here is the code I used<a/> to create the database containing the dimensional model as well as

 ![SQL Server BE Diagram](https://github.com/user-attachments/assets/0d80f2d0-4927-4520-b276-275612c65212)